-- (1) Growth and population projections for the affected area - a) According to the 2010 US Census, Shasta Lake FPD has a population of 10,164. - b) Based on annual population growth projections, the Shasta Lake FPD could serve a population of 10,431 11,717 by the year 2023. - (2) The location and characteristics of any disadvantaged unincorporated communities within or contiguous to the sphere of influence - a) The City of Shasta Lake is in Disadvantaged Community Place 0671225 with a MHI of \$40,295 which is 65 percent of California's reported \$ 61,818 MHI, thereby qualifying the area as disadvantaged. - (3) Present and planned capacity of public facilities and adequacy of public services, including infrastructure needs or deficiencies - a) Shasta Lake FPD operates out of three stations.
-Station #1 located at 4126 Ashby Ct. is the main station and is staffed 24/7.
-Station #2 located at 5270 Akrich Street is not staffed or used for day-to-day operations.
-Station #3 located at 13791 Lake Boulevard is also unstaffed and is used primarily for training and storage purposes. - b) The District responded to 1,522 calls in 2016 and 765 in the first half of 2017. - (4) Financial ability of agencies to provide services - a) The operating budget for fiscal year 2017-18 is \$1,325,936.
-Priory year budget actuals show that the District had a deficit of \$187,545. - b) Other revenues sources should be considered, such as impact fees - (5) Status of and, opportunities for, shared facilities - a) The District operates with other fire service providers, however there are currently no opportunities for shared facilities.
-There may be some opportunities for shared services with the City of Shasta Lake. - (6) Accountability for community service needs, including governmental structure and operational efficiencies - a) Shasta Lake FPD is an independent district governed by a five-member Board of Directors.
+- (1) Growth and population projections for the affected area - a) According to the 2010 US Census, Shasta Lake FPD has a population of 10,164. - b) Based on annual population growth projections, the Shasta Lake FPD could serve a population of 10,431 11,717 by the year 2023. - (2) The location and characteristics of any disadvantaged unincorporated communities within or contiguous to the sphere of influence - a) The City of Shasta Lake is a Disadvantaged Community Place 0671225 with a MHI of \$40,295 which is 65 percent of California's reported \$61,818 MHI. - (3) Present and planned capacity of public facilities and adequacy of public services, including infrastructure needs or deficiencies - a) Shasta Lake FPD operates out of three stations.
+The main Station #1 at 4126 Ashby Ct. staffed 24/7; Station #2 at 5270 Akrich Street which is not staffed or used for day-today operations; and Station #3 at 13791 Lake Boulevard is also unstaffed and is used primarily for training and storage purposes. - b) The District responded to 1,522 calls in 2016 and 765 in the first half of 2017. - (4) Financial ability of agencies to provide services - a) The operating budget for fiscal year 2017-18 is \$1,325,936.
+Priory year budget actuals show that the District had a deficit of \$187,545. - b) The District made a considerable effort to increase revenues, which did not receive sufficient voter support.
+The District is encouraged to consider other revenue increase opportunities as described in Section 4 of this MSR. - (5) Status of and, opportunities for, shared facilities - a) The District operates with other fire service providers, however there are currently no opportunities for shared facilities. - (6) Accountability for community service needs, including governmental structure and operational efficiencies - a) Shasta Lake FPD is an independent district governed by a five-member Board of Directors.
 Meetings are held on the second Monday of every month at Station #3.
-Agendas and packets are available for review during normal business hours. - b) Shasta FPD maintains a website where meeting agendas and minutes are posted, which improves the District's transparency and accountability. - (7) Any other matter related to effective or efficient service delivery. - a) The current Shasta Lake FPD SOI encompasses the norther portion of Buckeye FPD.
-The Buckeye FPD is entirely within the City of Redding SOI and it is anticipated that the Buckeye FPD will be annexed into the City of Redding in the future.
-It is recommended that the Shasta Lake FPD SOI be reduced to exclude the portion that includes the Buckeye FPD. - b) A prior Sphere of Influence expansion to the north was done, in part, due to the expected development of the Moody Flats Quarry Project.
-The Quarry was not developed, and this project area remains undeveloped and uninhabited.
-It is recommended that the Shasta Lake SOI be reduced to be coterminous with Shasta Lake.
+Agendas and packets are available for review during normal business hours.
+To address volunteer recruitment and retention, it is recommended that the district hold open houses along with semi-annual volunteer drives, use social media to increase community engagement and offer benefits as feasible. - b) Shasta FPD maintains a website where meeting agendas and minutes are posted, which improves the District's transparency and accountability. - (7) Any other matter related to effective or efficient service delivery. - a) The current Shasta Lake FPD SOI encompasses the norther portion of Buckeye FPD.
+The Buckeye FPD is entirely within the City of Redding SOI and it is anticipated that the Buckeye FPD will be annexed by the City of Redding in the future.
+It is recommended that the Shasta Lake FPD SOI continue to include the northern portion of Buckeye FPD. - b) A prior Sphere of Influence expansion to the north was done, in part, due to the expected development of the Moody Flats Quarry Project.
+It is recommended that the Shasta Lake SOI retain this area.